vtex/splunkevents-js/README.md

   // Required.
 This is provided by the Splunk administrator (@caldas)
   token: 'xxxxx',

   // Optional.
 Index created in Splunk.
 The 'token' option already associates the index info.
-This option is useful when the token have multiple indexes
+  // This option is useful when the token have multiple indexes.
   index: 'xxxxx',

   // A debounced function will automatically flush your events after some time